 \emph{\bf \object{BAT99\,126}} was classified as WN4b+OB by FMG03 and more recently to WN3+O7 by \citet{Neugent2018}. \citet{Testor1998} suggested the object is a binary based on its spectral appearance.
-Later FMG03 detected a periodic RV variability with $P =25.5\,$d, although the RV scatter is comparable to their detection threshold.
+FMG03 later detected a periodic RV variability with $P =25.5\,$d, although the RV scatter is comparable to their detection threshold.
 Moreover, the object portrays significant X-rays ($\log L_\text{X} \approx 33\,$[\lum], \citealt{Guerrero2008}), which is further suggestive of a binary nature.
-Interestingly, the OGLE light curve of the system reveals that this object comprises a contact binary with a period of $P = 1.5\,$d.
+Interestingly, the OGLE lightcurve of the system reveals that this object comprises a contact binary with a period of $P = 1.5\,$d.
 Whether or not the members of this contact system coincide with the WR binary is unclear.
 However, newly acquired UVES data should help uncover the true configuration of this important system in future work (Shenar et al.\ in prep.).

-In the only spectrum at hand, we indeed found clear spectral signatures belonging to a secondary star in He\,{\sc i} lines, as well as He\,{\sc ii} lines, which are entangled with those of the WR primary.
+In the only spectrum at hand, we indeed find clear spectral signatures belonging to a secondary star in He\,{\sc i} lines, as well as He\,{\sc ii} lines, which are entangled with those of the WR primary.
 From the ionization balance, we derive a temperature of $37\,$kK for the secondary.
 The model spectrum of the secondary gives the spectral type O6.5~V. However, since this system may be a triple, we caution that these results may be subject to systematic errors.
-Based on our comparisons with the BPASS tracks (Fig.\,\ref{fig:BAT126hrd}), we classified the WR primary as w/wb-WR.
+Based on our comparisons with the BPASS tracks (Fig.\,\ref{fig:BAT126hrd}), we classify the WR primary as w/wb-WR.

 \emph{\bf \object{BAT99\,129}} is an eclipsing WR binary with a period of $2.8$\,d \citep{Wyrzykowski2003}.
-It was most recently classified as WN3(h)a + O5~V by \citet{Foellmi2006}, who derived an orbital solution for the system and disentangled its spectrum.
-Thanks to these past efforts, the task of analyzing the system was rather straight forward, and we found a good agreement with the light ratio reported by \citet{Foellmi2006}, and our derived stellar parameters agree well with their reported spectral types.
+It was most recently classified as WN3(h)a + O5~V by \citet{Foellmi2006}, who derived an orbital solution for the system, and disentangled its spectrum.
+Thanks to these past efforts, the task of analysing the system was rather straight forward, and we find a good agreement with the light ratio reported by \citet{Foellmi2006}, and our derived stellar parameters agree well with their reported spectral types.

-Only tracks that account for past mass transfer can account for the properties of the system (Fig.\,\ref{fig:BAT129hrd}).
-Because of this, and since the WR primary is found to have had a large enough initial mass to enter the WR phase intrinsically, we classified this source as wb-WR.
+Only tracks that account for past mass-transfer can account for the properties of the system (Fig.\,\ref{fig:BAT129hrd}).
+Due to this, and since the WR primary is found to have had a large enough initial mass to enter the WR phase intrinsically, we classify it as wb-WR.